EQS-CMS: Linde plc: Release according to Article 50 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 / Third country release according to Article 50 Para.
 1, No. 2 of the WpHG [the German Securities Trading Act]

-On 25th of October 2022, Linde plc filed a form DEF 14A report with the US Securities and Exchange Commission (SEC).
-It is available on the Linde plc website at https://t1p.de/yft1o
+On 27 October 2022, Linde plc filed a form 8-K report with the US Securities and Exchange Commission (SEC).
+It is available on the Linde plc website at https://t1p.de/8t5gm

 |Language: